 That moment you see each other for the first time on your wedding day is special, and this is true whether you choose to wait until walking down the aisle or decide to do a "first look" prior to the ceremony.

-A first look is a private moment couples spend together prior to the wedding ceremony, and they've become a popular choice for couples who want to optimize photography efficiency and spend more quality time mingling with their guests!
-About two thirds of our clients decide to do a first look.
+A first look is a private moment couples spend together prior to the wedding ceremony, and they’ve become a popular choice for couples who want to optimize photography efficiency and spend more quality time mingling with their guests!
+About 75% of our clients decide to do a first look.

 This is a personal decision for you and we support whatever you decide—it’s not our place to dictate what feels right for the two of you!
 But if you’re unsure, here are some considerations for why it can be a great idea.

 If you're wondering whether a first look is right for you, WE'RE HERE TO HELP!

 Once the ceremony begins, the day takes off quickly.
 A first look is an opportunity to enjoy some quiet time alone, enjoy each other’s company, and reflect on all this day means before it really takes off.